risolutore/rpg-utils/README.md

 print(f"Roll {throws}d10; {d10.multiRoll(throws)}")
 ```
 ## DiceParser
-are som class definition for parsing dice expression like 'd20+3d10+2d6-5'.
+There are som class definition for parsing dice expression like 'd20+3d10+2d6-5'.
 There is a lexer Tokenizer class and a parser DiceParser class.
 I developed this in python with the help of the book of Terence Parr [Language Implementation Patterns](https://pragprog.com/titles/tpdsl/language-implementation-patterns/) - great book.

 ### Example usage
 ```python